allegroai/clearml-server/README.md

 ## Installation

 This section contains the instructions to setup and launch a pre-built Docker image for the **trains-server**.
+This is the quickest way to get started with your own server.
+Alternatively, you can build the entire trains-server architecture using the code available in our repositories.

 **Please Note**:
 * This Docker image was tested with Linux, only.
 For Windows users, we recommend running the server